Introduction: David Copperfield by Charles Dickens Book Review

 Originally published in serial form from May 1849 through November 1850, David Copperfield is the first of Dickens's novels written entirely in the first person.
 Converting his autobiographical impulse into fiction allowed Dickens to explore uncomfortable truths about his life.

 David Copperfield's time at Murdstone and Grinby's warehouse, his schooling at Salem House, and his relationship with Dora all have their bases in Dickens's own life.
-But, it may be Dickens's most autobiographical novel, David Copperfield is a work of fiction.
+But, it may be Dickens's most autobiographical novel, David Copperfield a work of fiction.

-- Book Review: David Copperfield by Charles Dickens
+Book: David Copperfield by Charles Dickens

 - Author: Charles Dickens